fterdal/ttp-summer-2025/assignments/10-ClientSideRouting.md

 ## Direction

 This assignment will be a continuation of the previous React assignment.
 Last time, we had a simple todo front-end with a navbar at the top that didn't actually interact with the address bar.
 Today's task is to fix that, and make our application more usable with intuitive navigation options.
-You can even go further by

 This assignment has two starting points: one for the [Front-end (React / React-Router)](https://github.com/fterdal/ClientSideRouting-Frontend) and another for the [Back-end (Express / Sequelize)](https://github.com/fterdal/ClientSideRouting-Backend).
 We won't be touching the Back-end one today.
 If you have a finished copy of the Backend from the previous exercise (Sequelize), you're welcome to use that one instead.